-CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines After Testing: Responses must be transcribed verbatim by a Test Administrator in a standard student test booklet or answer document, which is included in the Large Print Test Kit.
+CBT Comparable PBT PBT Administration Guidelines Accommodation Accommodation After Testing: Responses must be transcribed verbatim by a Test Administrator in a standard student test booklet or answer document, which is included in the Large Print Test Kit.
 Only transcribed responses will be scored.
 At least two persons must be present during transcription of student responses (one transcriber and one observer confirming accuracy).
 It is recommended that one of the individuals be a District Test Coordinator or School Test Coordinator.
 Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.
-Paper-Based Edition Paper-Based Edition Before Testing: (SR/PNP Column Reference BQ) Euition Identification for SR/PNP: Student's SR/PNP must have Paper-Based Edition selected.
-Materials: Paper-Based Edition of the assessment Test Administrator Training: Test Administrators must review the following appendix for accessibility features and accommodations in a paper-based environment: Appendix A: Accessibility Features and Accommodations for Students Taking the Paper-Based Illinois Assessment of Readiness During Testing: For schools administering the computer-based assessments, a paper-based assessment is available for students who are unable to take a computer-based assessment due Closed Captioning of Multimedia on the ELA/Literacy Assessments N/A to a disability.
-N/A (SR/PNP Column Reference BM)
+Paper-Based Paper-Based Before Testing: Edition (SR/PNP Column NP Column • Identification for SR/PNP : Student's SR/PNP must have Paper-Based Edition selected.
+Reference BQ) Materials: Paper-Based Edition of the assessment Test Administrator Training: Test Administrators must review the following appendix for accessibility features and accommodations in a paper-based environment: o Appendix A: Accessibility Features and Accommodations for Students Taking the Paper-Based Illinois Assessment of Readiness During Testing: For schools administering the computer-based assessments, a paper-based assessment is available for students who are unable to take a computer-based assessment due to a disability.